 How to install GQLAlchemy

-There are two main ways of installing GQLAlchemy: with package managers such as pip and Poetry, and by building it from source.
+There are two main ways of installing GQLAlchemy: with package managers such as pip and uv, and by building it from source.

 Prerequisites